c-steel/cochrane-library-crawler/README.md

 ```
 ### Crawling the Cochrane Library
 To actually crawl the library, two arguments are required:
 - `-o`: The output filename.
-The output will be written to the file you specify here. (e.g. `-o ./cochrane_reviews.txt` will output to cochrane_reviews.txt in the current working directory.)
+The output will be written to the file you specify here. (e.g. `-o ./cochrane_reviews.txt` will output to cochrane_reviews.txt in the current working directory).
 - -`t`: The topic numbers to crawl.
 Refer to the help menu to determine which topic number maps to which topic.  (e.g. `-t 0` will crawl "Lungs & airways").
 To crawl multiple topics, you can separate topic numbers with commas `-t 1,2,3`.
 You can also specify ranges with a dash `-t 0-15`.